 A handful of these towns include Ross, Campbell Town and Bothwell.
 If you love history and learning the convict’s stories then wandering around these towns will open your eyes to them.

 Tasmania is known for its delicious produce and nowhere does it taste better then in restaurants or from suppliers on the island.

-Tucking into oysters, mussels and salmon in Tasmania is an un-guilty pleasure.
-Due to the fact that it’s generally cold to cool temperatures year round Tasmania is the perfect place to experience oysters, mussels and salmon.
-Generally you would pay a pretty penny mainland but these are a little bit cheaper as there is no transportation.
+It’s cold to cool year round , so Tasmania is the perfect place to experience oysters, mussels and salmon.
+You would pay a pretty penny mainland, but these are a little bit cheaper as there is no transportation.
 Because they are fresh they are incredibly delicious to boot.

 Apples and berries

-If you love apples and berries then you can’t go wrong in Tasmania.
-Due to the immediacy in which these are available on the island, you will find that they are sweeter, last a lot longer and apples are also crunchier.
-If you like the idea of picking your own fruit, many farmers offer you the chance to pick a bucket depending on the season, so keep a look out for handmade road signs.
+Since these are grown right on the island, you will find that they are sweeter, last a lot longer, and apples are also crunchier.
+If you like the idea of picking your own fruit, many farmers offer you the chance to pick a bucket depending on the season.
+Keep a look out for handmade road signs.